 This Paleo Granola uses nuts and coconut to bulk it up and add a ton of protein, while egg whites help keep the granola clumpy and crunchy!
 It is gluten-free, refined sugar-free, and dairy-free.

 The folks already standing up there had one invaluable tip to share: be authentic.
-I heard the words spilling from the lips of editors, New York Times writers, and just about every other blogger I spoke with.
+I heard the words spilling from the lips of editors, New York Times writers, and every blogger I spoke with.
 Blogging is a place to be the biggest and best version of yourself, whoever that may be.

 I agree with them, wholeheartedly.
 I spend each post writing the way I would for myself, trying to shake the filter that tells me this is going on the internet forever for anyone to read.
 Hi, future bosses and grandkids.